Free: Assessment Does your website build trust with buyers and bring in revenue?

 But, at the time, 13-year-old me wholeheartedly thought I was killing it.

-Seventeen years later, looking back in shame and embarrassment and the only question I can seriously ask myself is, “How did I ever think those were a good idea?”
+Many years later, looking back in shame and embarrassment and ask myself, “How did I ever think those were a good idea?”

 One thing that gives me some solace is that I know that I’m not alone.